5 Family-Friendly (and Surprisingly Affordable) Colorado Resort Towns

 3. Steamboat Springs

-Families can also take a scenic gondola ride up Mount Werner and then explore some of the hiking trails or grab a bite to eat.
-In the summer and fall, there are free concerts, outdoor movies and festivals like the Wild West Air Fest air show.
+Families can also take a scenic gondola ride up Mount Werner and then explore some hiking trails or grab a bite to eat.
+In addition, there are free concerts, outdoor movies and festivals like the Wild West Air Fest air show in the summer and fall.

 The Aspen Skiing Company opened in 1946, and Aspen Snowmass has now expanded to include four mountains that stretch across Aspen and nearby Snowmass Village.
 The resort founders were interested in establishing the area as a summertime cultural destination, and they succeeded in creating a welcoming place for families.

-This summer, the Lost Forest recreation area opened in Snowmass, offering activities like a climbing wall, alpine coaster, and fishing ponds.
-Hiking and taking in mountain views are also fun (and free!) activities that can be particularly stunning in the fall as the aspen leaves turn yellow and gold.
+The Lost Forest recreation area in Snowmass offers activities like a climbing wall, an alpine coaster and fishing ponds.
+Hiking and taking in mountain views are also fun (and free!) activities that can be particularly stunning in the fall as the Aspen leaves turn yellow and gold.
 In the summer, you also grab a picnic lunch and head to the free Thursday night concert series in Snowmass and let kids splash in the dancing fountain.
-Or take the little ones to learn about ice age fossils discovered in the area at the Ice Age Discovery Center.

 5. Winter Park

 Colorado’s longest alpine slide winds its way down the slopes of Winter Park’s ski resort during the warmer months.
-Riders take a ski lift up the mountain and then zoom down a track on a sled (that is luckily equipped with a brake to help you control the speed).
-Once at the base of the resort, kids can enjoy mini golf or a bounce house.
+Riders take a ski lift up the mountain and then zoom down a track on a sled (equipped with a brake to help them control the speed).
+Once at the base of the resort, kids can enjoy mini-golf or a bounce house.